ENG517/DITA-TM-1/user-scenarios.md

 ## Scenario 1

 Jordan is a hobby guitarist who has been playing for a few years.
 They mostly play at home and occasionally jam with friends.
-Their main guitar is a Squier Stratocaster they bought used.
+Their main guitar is a Les Paul Jr. they bought used.
 It plays well, but the volume knob has become scratchy and cuts in and out when they roll it.
 Jordan also wants a smoother taper so the volume roll-off feels more natural while playing.

 Jordan doesn’t have a lot of experience with electronics, but they’ve done basic maintenance before—string changes, pickup height adjustments, and installing a new output jack with help from a YouTube tutorial.
 They’re comfortable with a soldering iron but still double-check every step.